-My day job is in gaming retail, so it comes as no surprise that me and my colleagues play a lot of games when we get together outside of work.
-One of our favourite things to do is play horror games as some sort of group entity – each of us taking turns pushing further and further into the shared sense of dread.
+My day job is in gaming retail, so it comes as no surprise that I and my colleagues play a lot of games when we get together outside of work.
+One of our favourite things to do is play horror games as some sort of group entity – each of us taking turns pushing further and further into the shared sense of dread and peel back our layers of fear.

 Oh, how wrong I was.

-Most horror games are content to catch you out with jump scares and gore, but Layers of Fear takes a much slower, measured route to scaring the sh*t out of you.
+Most horror games are content to catch you out with jump scares and gore, but Layers of Fear takes a much slower, measured route to scare the sh*t out of you.

 This isn’t actually a screenshot.
 It’s a picture of my living room.